 The single biggest reason businesses fail is a lack of adequate funding – globally this equates to an under supply of credit of somewhere in the region of £1.2 trillion.
 This is the problem we are trying to resolve.

-Advancements in technology are rapidly changing the way business’s trade, whether its sending invoices, receiving payments, managing cashflow or simply interacting with your bank.
-We’re on a global mission to create the world’s most versatile banking platform which uses data, analytics & technology to help banks, businesses & economies access the resources that they need to thrive.
+Advancements in technology are rapidly changing the way businesses trade, whether it's sending invoices, receiving payments, managing cashflow or simply interacting with their bank.
+We’re on a global mission to create the world’s most versatile banking platform which uses data, analytics and technology to help banks, businesses and economies access the resources that they need to thrive.

 Traditionally, this is a market dominated by the large incumbent banks, but these banks have a number of significant barriers to overcome before they can consider joining this new wave of challengers:

 Any business wanting to use the very latest technology to solve problems in banking can use Trade Ledger.
-We have specialised in building propositions for the lending sector over the last few years, but our infrastructure is ideal for any corporate banking innovation, such as open banking and PSD2 new services opportunities.
+We have specialised in building propositions for the lending sector, but our infrastructure is ideal for any corporate banking innovation, such as open banking and PSD2 opportunities.
 We help our customers solve even the most challenging problems in corporate banking.
-The new world of banking is about connected platform eco-systems and we plan to be at the centre of this movement for our clients.
+Today banking is about connected platform ecosystems and we plan to be at the centre of this movement for our clients.

-Trade Ledger™ is fundamentally an enterprise deep tech company.
+Trade Ledger™ is fundamentally an enterprise tech company.
 Our background is building the world’s most sophisticated software applications for the world’s biggest companies.
-The unique insight that provides has informed our view on how to build high-quality, innovation solutions for corporate banking.
+The unique insight that provides has informed our view on how to build high-quality, innovative solutions for corporate banking.
 We only deploy tech that is enterprise scale ready.
-For example, many people assume we are a blockchain company.
-We don’t currently use blockchain because the best blockchain stacks in the world can only support tens of transactions a second.
-Trade Ledger has already been tested at hundreds of customer transactions per second.

 Our industry knowledge enables us to select the emerging tech just as it becomes scalable and deployable at massive scale in banks globally.
-That is why our road map is currently focused on API’s, Analytics, Machine Learning, and bots.
+That is why our roadmap is currently focused on APIs, analytics and machine learning.
 These technologies also remove the constraints of previously manual credit processing and enable us to reimagine business credit for our customers.
 Trade Ledger™ has better, customer consented, digital data, in real-time than any other platform in use globally today.
 We manage risk in real-time, making zero expected loss ratios on credit possible.

 We work with banks and other lenders to redefine a new digital service concept for their operations, based on leveraging this incredible asset and focused on customer experience.
 No SME wants to sit and figure out if they need invoice discounting, supply chain finance, overdrafts or something else.
 They simply want working capital.
 They want to know how much, how soon and what it will cost.

 The platform has always been conceived from day zero to scale globally.
-Both myself and Matt, my co-founder have worked in the enterprise global software for our entire careers so we know how to build scalable, multi-tenanted, cloud native technology – that’s the “easy” bit!
+Both myself and Matt Born, my co-founder, have worked in the enterprise global software for our entire careers so we know how to build scalable, multi-tenanted, cloud native technology – that’s the easy bit!
 It was multi-currency and multi-language capable from the beginning.
 We can deploy our platform via our continuous delivery DevOps processes in a new country in less than four hours.
 We have taken advantage of the advances in cloud technology and built the most modern, well architected and global platform we could think of.

-The more challenging scalability issues are around building a world class organisation that works seamlessly across border and time zones to deliver something ground breaking.
-This year has seen the launch of our European innovation labs in London which complements our existing Sydney labs and over the next six to 12 months we will look to spread across the EU and into the Americas to establish a truly 24/7 development and delivery capability.
+The more challenging scalability issues are around building a world-class organisation that works seamlessly across borders and time zones to deliver something groundbreaking.
+2018 saw the launch of our European hub in London which complemented our existing Sydney labs.
+We will look to spread across the EU and into the Americas to establish a truly 24/7 development and delivery capability.